dirkjanm/BloodHound.py/Readme.md

 Muliple collectionmethods should be separated by a comma, for example: `-c Group,LocalAdmin`

-You can override some of the automatic detection options, such as the host/IP of the primary Domain Controller if you want to use a different Domain Controller with `-dc`, or specify your own Global Catalog with `-gc`.
+You can override some of the automatic detection options, such as the hostname of the primary Domain Controller if you want to use a different Domain Controller with `-dc`, or specify your own Global Catalog with `-gc`.